X4/krit/README.md

 ### More information ###

-For more information about specific commands, refer to `grit --help`.
+For more information about specific commands, refer to `Krit --help`.

 ## License ##